LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 |9|56.865|19.841|
 |10|55.628|45.135|

 After testing ten times, downloading a file with four concurrent connections is faster than download a file with a single connection.

-The test results may vary with different machines.
+The test results may vary according to machine and netowrk performance.

 ## Download a gzip file from Amazon Web Services

-In addition to download extracted files from DSS server, the application has an option to download files from the AWS (Amazon Web Services) cloud.
+In addition to download extracted files directly from DSS server, the application can download the files faster by retrieving them directly from the Amazon Web Services (AWS) cloud in which they are hosted.
 This feature is available for VBD (Venue by Day) data, Tick History Time and Sales, Tick History Market Depth, Tick History Intraday Summaries, and Tick History Raw reports.

-To use this feature, the application must include the HTTP header field **X-Direct-Download: true** in the request.
-If the file is availble on AWS, the status code of HTTP response will be **302 Found** with the new AWS URL in the **Location** HTTP header field which is the pre-signed URL to get data directly from AWS.
+To use this feature, the application must include the HTTP header **X-Direct-Download: true** in the request.
+If the file is available on AWS, the status code of HTTP response will be **302 Found** with the new AWS URL in the **Location** HTTP header field.
+The new URL is the pre-signed URL to get data directly from AWS.

 ```
 HTTP/1.1 302 Found